learningtocode101/CV/README.md

 ## Skills

-#### Problem Solving
-During my 6+ years as an IT Support Analyst, I collaborated extensively with peers, IT management, and other engineers to resolve technical issues.
+**Problem Solving** - During my 6+ years as an IT Support Analyst, I collaborated extensively with peers, IT management, and other engineers to resolve technical issues.
+This molded me into becoming highly experienced in investigating root causes of failures and implementation a solution or quick work around.
 - I achieved being called the 'mobile device guru' for my extensive knowledge and troubleshooting skills in identifying issues with mobile devices.
-This molded me into becoming highly experienced in investigating root causes of failures and implementation a solution or quick work around.

-#### Communication
-My previous roles involved working closely with various teams to develop compliance and other regulatory documents.
+**Communication** - My previous roles involved working closely with various teams to develop compliance and other regulatory documents.
 This led to the implementation of security policies and end users training documentation.
 - I achieved developing and implementing best practices and procedures by sending weekly IT tips to end users.
 - I contributed to the education of end users by carrying out IT induction training with individuals at all levels

-#### Time Management
-Completing a degree online with Open University whilst working full-time, I developed a process of planning and exercising conscious control of time spent on specific activities.
+**Time Management** - I developed a process of planning and exercising conscious control of time spent on specific activities.
+This allowed me to complete my foundation degree online with Open University, whilst working full-time.

-#### Quick Learner
-My most recent role saw me joining a scaling finance-technology company to set up and pull their IT Support function in-house.
-More about it on the company's meet the team [blog](https://blog.marketinvoice.com/2018/09/05/marketinvoice-shaneil-clarke/)
+**Quick Learner** - My most recent role saw me joining a scaling finance-technology company to set up and pull their IT Support function in-house.
+More about it on the company's meet the team [blog](https://blog.marketinvoice.com/2018/09/05/marketinvoice-shaneil-clarke/).
-- I have also recently completed training at Makers that included highly intensive, self-taught guided learning with new concepts everyday.
+I have also recently completed training at Makers, which is a highly intensive, self-taught guided learning coding bootcamp.
+I had to learn new concepts everyday within a short period of time.

 ## Education